Be Marketable — and Ready to Meet the Needs of Today's Inclusive Schools

 The Pennsylvania Department of Education regulations now require that certification in special education be obtained as a dual certificate.
-That means that those individuals pursuing the Pre-K through grade 8 special education certification will need to have elementary certification and those seeking the 7th through 12th grade special education certification will need to hold secondary certification.
+That means that those individuals pursuing the Pre-K through grade eight special education certification will need to have elementary certification and those seeking the seventh through 12th grade special education certification will need to hold secondary certification.

 Point Park’s program enables all certified teachers to earn a Master of Education degree, while pursuing one of the two special education certifications.
-The master's degree in special education program is designed to enhance the skills of all teachers and provide a new means for teachers to acquire additional credits needed to obtain Level 2 certification.
+The master's degree in special education program is designed to enhance the skills of all teachers and provide a new means for teachers to acquire additional credits needed to obtain level two certification.

 Special Education Graduate Course Offerings

-Some of the courses in the master's of special education graduate program include:
+Some of the courses in the M.Ed. special education graduate program includes:

 - Autism Spectrum Disorders